Tysabri and Progressive Multifocal Leukoencephalopathy: Understanding the FDA Warning and Causation

 References

-1. FDA Tysabri Warning
+1. FDA Boxed Warning for Tysabri

 This page is for educational and informational purposes only and is not medical or legal advice.
 Consult a licensed professional for case-specific guidance.